Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Introduction

+Beyond this structural taxonomy, functional perspectives of memory provide a complementary lens for understanding LLM systems.
+Episodic memory, rooted in cognitive psychology \citep{tulving1972episodic}, stores temporally anchored experiences—such as dialogue histories and event sequences—and supports reasoning and adapting in dynamic environments \citep{fountas2024human, miao2024episodic}.
+Semantic memory encodes structured and generalizable knowledge, often formalized as queryable knowledge graphs or tables, complementing parametric memory to enhance reasoning and retrieval-augmented generation (RAG).
+Procedural memory captures task execution patterns and learned trajectories, typically formed through large-scale training or reinforcement learning with chain-of-thought data, and drives efficient tool use and problem-solving in task-oriented agents.
+Working memory acts as a dynamic control mechanism that integrates short-term caches and activated long-term knowledge, enabling real-time reasoning, planning, and decision-making.
+These functional types highlight the diverse roles memory can play in supporting LLM capabilities and inform the operational framework we propose.

-To ground our taxonomy and map key memory-centric research directions, we conduct a pilot study and define four core topics spanning complementary dimensions of temporal, contextual, model-internal, and cross-modal memory.
-Specifically:
+To ground our operational framework, we conduct a pilot study and define four core topics.
+These topics span complementary dimensions of memory research and represent critical frontiers in developing capable AI agents:

 \begin{itemize} \item \textbf{Long-Term Memory} (temporal), focusing on memory management, utilization, and personalization in multi-session dialogue systems \citep{xu2021beyond, maharana2024evaluating}, retrieval-augmented generation (RAG), personalized agents \citep{li2024hello}, and question answering \citep{wu2024longmemeval, zhong2024memorybank}.